 Importance of STEM knowledge for jobs

-Girls considered technology and mathematics to be essential life skills.
-This was consistent with the survey results from 2019–2020.
+Girls considered technology and mathematics skills to be important to future employment.
+This is consistent with results across the survey program.

-- Technology was the most important subject for girls.
-83% of girls thought it was important, compared with 85% of boys.
+- Technology was the most important subject for girls in 2023–24.
+80% of girls thought it was important, compared with 85% of boys.

-- Despite an increase in positive responses since the last survey, engineering remained the least important subject for girls.
-Just 56% of girls thought it was important, compared with 69% of boys.
+- Engineering remained the least important subject for girls.
+Just 55% of girls thought it was important to get a good job in future, compared with 69% of boys.

 Intention to study STEM in the future

-Consistent with the 2019–2020 survey, girls in Years 6 to 8 were less likely than boys to choose STEM elective subjects overall in future (79% compared to 59%).
+Consistent with previous surveys, girls in years 6 to 8 were less likely than boys to choose STEM elective subjects overall in future (60% compared to 81%).

 - physics